 The IRS is not trying to trick you.
 They don’t want you to owe a lot of money; it doesn’t do anybody any good.
 But it happens, and here are some of the most common reasons why:

 - Checking the “married” box on your W-4.
-Changing from “single” to “married” on your W-4 causes a lot less to be withheld from your paycheck, due to (I assume) an archaic assumption about married, single-income households.
-If both spouses continue to work, then there’s generally no change to your combined/overall tax situation, so you can end up being significantly under-withheld by checking the “married” box on your W-4.
+Changing from “single” to “married” on your W-4 causes significantly less tax to be withheld from your paycheck each pay period.
+This is due to (I assume) an archaic assumption about married, single-income households.
+If you get married and both spouses continue to work, then there’s generally no change to your combined/overall tax situation, and as a result you can end up being severely under-withheld by checking the “married” box on your W-4.
+A lot of recently-married couples end up owing at tax time even if they’d never owed anything previously; this W-4 issue is almost always the reason why.
+They’ve updated their W-4 with their employer, checked the “married” box, had a significant decrease in their tax withholding, and then have to make up the difference at tax time.

-- Withdrawing a lot of money from a retirement account, before retirement age.
-Generally, when you take an early distribution from a retirement plan, a flat rate of 20% for federal and 8% for Oregon state taxes will be withheld.
-If you’re in the 10% federal tax bracket and the 8% state tax bracket, you’re in good shape; the income taxes and the 10% early-distribution penalty will be covered.
-But say, for example, that the withdrawal increases your income enough to push you into the 25% federal bracket and 10% state bracket; you may end up owing an addition 5% in federal tax, plus 2% in state tax, plus another 10% in early-distribution penalty.
-And on top of that, many of your tax deductions and credits may be reduced, as a result of having a higher income for the year.
+- Withdrawing money from a retirement account, before retirement age.
+Generally, when you take an early distribution from a retirement plan, federal and state taxes will automatically be withheld.
+However, in most cases, the withholding (especially federal) is insufficient.
+If, for example, you have 10% federal tax withheld, but you’re actually in the 25% tax bracket and subject to the additional 10% early-withdrawal penalty, then you’re under-withheld by 25%.
+On top of that, if you’re making a very large withdrawal, then many of your typical tax deductions and tax credits can be reduced as a result of having a higher overall income for the year.
 It can be a real mess; I’ve seen people owe many thousands of dollars for this kind of thing.

 - Taking a 2nd job.
 Be careful with this one.
 If you take a second job, you’ll want to reduce your withholding for your primary job, to cover the taxes due on the additional income.
 (Even though you’re having taxes withheld from the income from the second job, it’s almost never enough.)
 And if you’ve got three or four or five jobs, none of which pay very much, you can inadvertently get yourself into a really ugly position; you may owe a significant amount in tax because your combined income is high, but each job may withhold only a very small amount in taxes (since as far as they know, your income is very low).